 In a rectangular dining space with no free walls, mix furniture pieces like chairs, benches, and settees for an eclectic look.
 A great dining room furniture arrangement tip is to duplicate the room shape with the table shape to maximize seating (for example, a rectangular table with the same proportions as the dining room will make the most of the space).
 Include storage, such as cabinets or bookcases, on the perimeter.
 Define the dining space with a rug that contrasts with the flooring.

-Solution: Opt for a table that preserves open space for other uses (for example, don’t buy a huge table with seating for 20 when you’ll only ever need seating for 12).
+In an oversized space, opt for a table that preserves open space for other uses (for example, don’t buy a huge table with seating for 20 when you’ll only ever need seating for 12).
 Add storage that will accommodate all the activities that take place in the room.
 When choosing chairs, select models that can also easily be brought up to the table for extra dining seating.
 Anchor the secondary seating areas with lamps and occasional tables.
 A good living room/dining room combo furniture arrangement looks natural and allows for meals and entertainment to coexist seamlessly.

 Circular tables with pedestal bases let folks see everyone at the table and are suitable for tight dining spaces or square rooms.
 Rectangular tables limit seating, but work well in rectangular dining rooms and come in a variety of lengths and widths.
 Oval tables with added leaves also work well in rectangular dining rooms and offer flexibility by adapting to small gatherings or large.

 For optimal dining room furniture arrangement, be sure to allow a minimum of 36 inches from the table to the wall on all sides.
 Position the table so traffic flows smoothly around it and chairs have plenty of space to slide out.
 If space allows, you can even slip a sofa along a wall in your dining room for more casual conversation post-dinner.